 - Identify relevant project and policy appraisal methods.

 - Evaluate alternative approaches to renewable and non-renewable natural resource utilization.

 - Apply the principles of environmental and natural resource economics to understand policy issues in these fields.

-The final literature list will be announced on the course intranet Absalon.
+Course literature will be announced at the course intranet Absalon

 - 7,5 ECTS